-Both Provident Funds are still maintained by the Corporation after the merger.
-However, in view of the observation of COA that payment by the Corporation of employer's share was without approval of the President of the Philippines, thus lacks legal basis, the Corporation ceased contributing to the TIDCORP Provident Fund effective August 1, 2019.
+Both Provident Funds were maintained by the Corporation after the merger.
+In view of the observation of COA that payment by the Corporation of employer's share was without approval of the President of the Philippines, thus lacks legal basis, the Corporation ceased contributing to the TIDCORP Provident Fund effective August 1, 2019.
 Further, employer's share contribution to the HGC Provident Fund has been limited to incumbent employees absorbed from the former HGC.